- Joshua Tree Airport Solar: Next Era solar project on 115 acres

 Many, many thanks for all your hard work.
 We owe the Tour's success to all of you, the site hosts and docents who made the Tour possible.
 Special thanks and much appreciation to The Desert-Wise Landscape Committee: Claudia Sall, Ruth Rieman, Ann Murdy, Laraine Turk, Sherry Wickham, Cathy Zarakov.
 We look forward to working with all of you next year!

 We’d also like to thank radio station KCDZ for promoting the Tour with Cindy Daigneault’s wonderful complimentary PAs (public service announcements), as well as reporter Mike Lipsitz’s online piece at Z107.7.com.
-Thanks, too, to the Hi-Desert Star and reporter Hillary Sloan’s enthusiastic article Landscape tour inspires the gardener and poet.
+Thanks, too, to the Hi-Desert Star and reporter Hillary Sloan’s enthusiastic article Landscape tour inspires the gardener and poet (article no longer available).

 Last, but not least thanks to those who entered essays in the Landscape Tour Essay Contest.
-You can read all the essays on our Essay Contest webpage.
+You can read all the essays on our Essay Contest webpage(no longer available).
 I can hardly wait for next year’s Tour & I bet you feel the same!
 That’s very good news!

 Remember: it takes a Basin!